NET-BYU/networking-course/_labs/nibbletorrent-peer.md

  version
 ```

 The peer will respond with a hello response (`0x02`) and list all of the pieces it has of the file, formatted as a [bitfield](https://wiki.theory.org/BitTorrentSpecification#bitfield:_.3Clen.3D0001.2BX.3E.3Cid.3D5.3E.3Cbitfield.3E).
 A bitfield allows a peer to efficiently encode what pieces it already has.
 A bitfield is like an array of booleans, where the index in the array corresponds to a piece of the file, and the value tells you if they have the piece or not.
-For example, if a file was broken into 4 pieces and a peer only had piece 1 and 3, then its bitfield would be `b1010`.
-The first bit from the left represents the first piece.
+For example, if a file consisted of 4 pieces and a peer only had pieces 1 and 3, then its bitfield would be `b1010`.
+The first bit from the left (MSB) represents the first piece.
 If it had only the last piece of the file, then the bitfield would be `b0001`.

 If a bitfield is not an whole number of bytes, then pad the bitfield with zeros.
 Using the previous example (torrent ID `0800428c333c811ea3b6f7a0f01ee31c4ba75f85`, which only has 42 pieces) and assuming the peer has all of the pieces of the file, then the response would look like (in binary format):

 ```
 111111111111111111111111111111111111111111000000